-Most reactions to food are actually food intolerance.
-About one in 20 children and one in 100 adults have food allergies.
+one in 20 children up to five years of age, and two in 100 adults have food allergies.

 Allergies in general are on the increase worldwide and food allergies have also become more common, particularly peanut allergy in preschool children.
 About 60 per cent of allergies appear during the first year of life.
 Cow’s milk allergy is one of the most common in early childhood.
 Most children grow out of it before they start school.

 Children who have one family member with allergic diseases (including asthma or eczema) have a 20 to 40 per cent higher risk of developing allergy.
 If there are two or more family members with allergic diseases, the risk increases to 50 to 80 per cent.

 Most of the time, children with food allergy do not have parents with food allergy.
 However, if a family has one child with food allergy, their brothers and sisters are at a slightly higher risk of having food allergy themselves, although that risk is still relatively low.